Clinical Laboratory Scientist Training Program

 - A course in genetics and/or molecular biology and statistics is recommended

-- The applicant must have submitted an application for or has received a California Clinical Laboratory Scientist Trainee License by the time an interview has been scheduled.
+- The applicant must have submitted an application and has received a California Clinical Laboratory Scientist Trainee License by the time an interview has been scheduled.

 - Submit a resume and a letter of intent

 Applicants apply to the training program by completing the employment application and uploading recommendation letters, transcripts, resume, license verification and other documents that show intent.
 If unable to upload documents (sealed letters of recommendation or similar documents) please mail to the hospital in care of the Laboratory Education Coordinator.
 Upon completion of training, students will take a state licensure examination.